🎄 Win a month in Italy for two — €10,000 · The Secret Italy Prize GO →

 The visit can end in the bright 13th century cloister, which has three sides and elegant three-light windows.
 Partially rebuilt between 1932 and 1935, it is accessible through the portal of the left aisle of the church or through the entrance to the convent.
 Among the various stone materials on display in the cloister is the interesting inscription by Abbot Oderisio II, which attests to the construction of the new church of San Giovanni in Venere in 1165.

-Suggested itinerary near Fossacesia and the Abbey of St. John in Venus
+Start with Fossacesia and the Abbey of St. John in Venus, then continue with nearby places selected by Secret World.

 Morning